 For anyone hosting an event in Brazil, or if you want to evoke the Rio de Janeiro Carnival atmosphere, incorporate the rich history of Brazilian music and costume into your event with your own mini carnival.
 Host Samba performances or dance classes for beginners to get your guests moving with engaging cultural activities like these.

 Even Japan has a rich history of traditional dance, which many of your guests may never have heard of.
 For example, the Shinto theatrical dance Kagura, has now become an intrinsic part of Japanese tradition.
 If you are lucky enough to be holding an event in Japan, Taiko drums and traditional dance are just a couple of the options you have for putting on an eye-catching event.
 Be sure to ask us, because as a Japanese event planner, we can support your event in getting the best kind of entertainment.

 Dive into the music and dance traditions of your host’s country to discover more about their traditions and performances that will both attract and mesmerize your guests.
 For anyone involved in the tourism and travel industry, incorporating cultural activities like traditional dance and music is one the best ways to get attendees enthused about visiting another country for an event.

 Arts and Crafts

 Arts and crafts are a great way to get your guests involved and doing something hands on.
 They are also an effective way if you are aiming to attract families to your event, keeping young children occupied, and providing a memento of the day.
 If your industry is geared towards children and families, such as education or maternity products, this is an ideal events activity for you to consider.

-At JCD, we know what makes events exciting and what cultural activities will enchant the experience for your attendees.
+As a Japanese event planner company in Tokyo, we at JCD know what makes events exciting and what cultural activities will enchant the experience for your attendees.
 For more information on how we can make your event an unforgettable time with implementing culture, feel free to contact us.
 Let`s talk about how to make your it the event to remember!